 The first step to flossing is making sure your hands are clean.
 Then use about a foot and a half of floss, winding it around your fingers to only expose a few inches at a time.
 When flossing, remember there are two sides to each gap between teeth.
 Use the floss to scoop out plaque following the curve of the tooth.
 As you move on to the next tooth, remember to unwind the floss from your fingers to use a clean section.
 Ask our dentists or hygienists to demonstrate the proper technique at your next appointment.

 Cosmetic dentistry is different from general dentistry in that its purpose is not oral health, but rather aesthetic appearance.
-At Peninsula Family Dental Center, our cosmetic dentistry team will work with you to create the personalized results you’ve always dreamed of.
+At Lincoln Smiles, our cosmetic dentistry team will work with you to create the personalized results you’ve always dreamed of.
 Your perfect smile is just a consultation away.